jackdewinter/pymarkdown/newdocs/src/user-guide.md

 The `README.md` file is present for reference and can be any kind of Markdown file you would use for your projects.
-For the sake of these examples, we assume that the `README.md` file always scans cleanly under the default configuration so that any reported failures come only from the example files..
+For the sake of these examples, we assume that the `README.md` file always scans cleanly under the default configuration so that any reported Rule Failures come only from the example files.
 Within the `examples` directory are two files: `example-1.md` and `example-2.md`.
 The file `example-1.md` has the
 content: